 Prior to initiating radiation treatments, complete staging of the cancer is usually recommended.
 Staging is the process of determining the type of cancer and whether or not it has or is likely to spread.
 Staging may include a biopsy of the tumor, blood work, urinalysis, X-rays, and ultrasound.
 Some patients also require a CT scan.
 You may discuss these tests with both your primary care veterinarian and with Dr. Meleo; your primary care veterinarian may be able to perform some of these diagnostics.

 A “definitive” protocol is a course of therapy with the goal of curing the cancer.
 It usually consists of 15-22 radiation treatments, given once a day Monday through Friday.
 Weekends are left open as a time of rest and recovery for both patient and family.
-Some patients may be candidates for SRT—stereotactic radiation therapy.
-This technology allows precise treatment of a tumor in one to three doses of radiation.

 To ensure accurate delivery of the radiation, anesthesia is necessary so that patients do not move during treatments.
 The anesthetic drugs leave the body quickly and usually do not accumulate.
 Most patients are anesthetized for less than 30 minutes and can go home soon after waking up.